SeanPackham/seanpackham.github.io/_projects/turntime.md

 Games will be limited to singleplayer (solo or AI), but the engine is being designed for multiplayer.

-Lastly, I'll prototype artificial intelligence which can learn to play from the rules and trial and error.
+Lastly, I'll prototype artificial intelligence which can learn to play from the rules, observation and trial and error.

 TurnTime will be distributed as a free Electron app.